List of royal saints and martyrs: Saints

+Saints exclusively in Eastern Orthodox religion

-Roman Catholic Beati, Venerabili, and Servants of God
+Catholic Beati, Venerabili, and Servants of God

-The Roman Catholic Church classifies various holy persons who have not been canonized as saints in the lesser categories of beati, venerabili, and servants of God.
+The Catholic Church classifies various holy persons who have not been canonized as saints in the lesser categories of beati, venerabili, and servants of God.
 These titles indicate grades on the path to canonization in that church.

 Other royalty and nobility

 This section enumerates Christian royalty, including consorts but not sovereigns, and nobility.
 Christian sovereigns, while also "royalty", are exclusively enumerated in "Monarchs" above.